 There is also diversification to consider.
 Often people are so stretched in affording a deposit on a house that they end up with all their savings in one spot; their property.
 This is a risky investment strategy, because if property prices fall in your suburb, so does your wealth.

-Smart investors reduce this risk by spreading their investments across different assets – shares, bonds and property – to ensure that if one market falls, there’s a greater chance those falls will be compensated by gains in their other investments.
+Smart investors reduce this risk by spreading their investments across different assets.
+Investing across shares, bonds and property means that if one market falls, there’s a greater chance those falls will be compensated by gains in their other investments.

 However, as we mentioned, this approach only works if you have the discipline to invest the money you save from renting into other areas.
 The big benefit of buying has always been the way it forces you to save and, if you stick with it, wind up owning an asset.

-So really, whether to rent in the short term all boils down to self discipline.
+So really, the answer to the rent or buy question all boils down to self discipline.